aws-amplify/docs/docs/lib/graphqlapi/fragments/ios/advanced-workflows.md

 }
 ```

-If you have custom models or when Model have required fields which you have decided not to include in the response, you can create a `Codable` that conforms to the structure of the response data that you expect.
-From the previous example, the `Codable` can look like this
+If you have custom models or your Model has required fields that you have decided not to include in the response, you can create a `Codable` that conforms to the structure of the response data that you expect.
+From the previous example, the `Codable` would look like this

 ```swift
 struct PostAndTodoResponse: Codable {